ChoiSD/hyperledger_on_k8s/README.md

 So I divided this guide into few steps.
 One for peer Organization, and one for orderer Organization.
 ~~Leave multiple organizations for Orderer behind at this time~~

+## Things to do

+- Enroll with bootstrap user and make it as a secret

+- Register peers' identity

+- Enroll with peer's identity and get certificates in a persistent volume

+- Deploy peers as a StatefulSet